 This Day In Writing History

 On October 7th, 1955, the legendary Beat poet Allen Ginsberg gave his first public reading of Howl, the epic poem that would become a classic anthem of the Beat Generation and make him world famous.
-Ginsberg read his poem at The Six Gallery Reading, an event organized by poet Kenneth Rexroth and promoted by Ginsberg that brought together the East and West Coast factions of the Beat generation's literati.
+Ginsberg read his poem at The Six Gallery Reading, an event organized by poet Kenneth Rexroth and promoted by Ginsberg that brought together the East and West Coast factions of Beat literati.

 Over a hundred people attended the Six Gallery Reading.
 They were asked to chip in for drinks, and after the collection was taken up, Jack Kerouac went out and bought four gallon jugs of wine which were passed around while the poets read.
 Ginsberg was next to last to read.
 He went on around 11PM.
-Nervous at first, having never participated in a public poetry reading before, he began reading in a quiet voice.
+Nervous at first, having never given a public poetry reading before, he began reading in a quiet voice.
 But then he got into the groove and found his rhythm, reading each line in one breath.
 Jack Kerouac chanted "Go!
 Go!
 Go!" as Ginsberg read, and the crowd went crazy.

 The Six Gallery Reading got a lot of publicity.
 Soon, everyone was talking about Allen Ginsberg and his amazing poem, and he became a celebrity.
 The following year, Howl was published in a collection called Howl and Other Poems (1956).
 Howl, dedicated to Ginsberg's friend and fellow mental patient Carl Solomon, (who introduced him to the writings of Antonin Artaud and Jean Genet) was a revolution in American poetic voice and these gutwrenching opening lines would forever be imprinted in the American consciousness: